 - Wickenden/Ives – Wickenden Street at Benefit Street to Ives Street at Preston Street

-While parking meter violations will not be issued during free two-hour parking in legal parking spots in the specified districts, parking time limits will be enforced.
+Parking meter violations will not be issued during free two-hour parking in legal parking spots in the specified districts.
+However, parking time limits will still be enforced.

 Providence is known for its arts and cultural offerings, architectural features and world-class culinary offerings.
-Local restaurants, businesses and many of Providence’s top attractions are open to the public — and waiting for you!
+Local restaurants, businesses and many of Providence’s top attractions are open to the public – and waiting for you!
 Be sure to check for up-to-date information about modified hours of operations and need for advance reservations.
-Travel guidance for out of state visitors is available through the Rhode Island Department of Health.
 Visitor information can be found at www.goprovidence.com.